modxcms/fred/docs/Fred.md

 - colorswatch
     - Visual color picker, from predefined values
     - Type specific properties:
+        - options
-        - options - An array of colors; Example: `["lightcoral", "red", "black"]`
+            - An array of colors; Example: `["lightcoral", "red", "black"]`
+            - Color can be either a `string` or an `object` with following properties:
                 - value - the value passed to Twig for the color, which can be anything
                 - color - the displayed color for the swatch
                 - label - an arbitrary label for the swatch

 - colorpicker
     - Color picker
     - Type specific properties:
         - showAlpha - boolean to show alpha slider; Default: `true`
-        - options
-            - An array of colors; Example: `["lightcoral", "red", "black"]`
+        - options - An array of colors; Example: `["lightcoral", "red", "black"]`
-            - Color can be either a `string` or an `object` with following properties:
-               - value - the value passed to Twig for the color, which can be anything
-               - color - the displayed color for the swatch
-               - label - an arbitrary label for the swatch
 - slider
     - Slider input for numbers
     - Type specific properties: